rinrinne/gerrit-event-router/README.md

 This application runs on user process in foreground.
 If you want to run as daemon, recommend to use [God][god].
 Samples are stored in [here][samples].

+Note that sample is configured to use [shared rbenv][sharedrbenv]

 [god]: http://godrb.com/ "God"
 [samples]: https://github.com/rinrinne/gerrit-event-router/tree/master/samples "samples"
+[sharedrbenv]: https://github.com/rinrinne/install-shared-rbenv "Install shared rbenv"

 Config
 ---------------------------